Bayesian competing risks survival modeling for assessing the cause of death of patients with heart failure: Acknowledgement

-\begin{acknowledgement} This research was supported by the Xunta de Galicia via an industrial doctoral grant to the first author, grants SBPLY/17/180501/000491 and SBPLY/21/180501/000241, funded by Consejería de Educación, Cultura y Deportes (JCCM, Spain) and Fondo Europeo de Desarrollo Regional, and the Ministerio de Ciencia, Innovación y Universidades through the project “PID2022-136455NB-I00 MCIN/AEI/10.13039/501100011033/FEDER, UE" and the European Regional Development Fund. \end{acknowledgement}
+This research was supported by the Xunta de Galicia via an industrial doctoral grant to the first author (Doutoramento Industrial 2021, IN606D), and the Ministerio de Ciencia, Innovación y Universidades through the project \\“PID2022-136455NB-I00 MCIN/AEI/10.13039/501100011033/FEDER, UE" and the European Regional Development Fund.